PREPARE FOR CYCLONE SEASON

 Don’t let your trip north, go south.

-From November to April, Tropical cyclones hit the Pilbara and Kimberley regions, and the Midwest Gascoyne often floods as the weather moves south.
+From November to April, cyclones hit the Pilbara and Kimberley regions, and the Midwest Gascoyne often floods as the weather moves south.

 This means that if you are travelling the pristine coastline of northern WA during summer, you will need to prepare before you go and know how to stay informed in the event of a cyclone when you get there.
 Your safety is your responsibility.